What’s the difference between estate agency and conveyancing?

 - The legal/conveyancing fee;

-- The cost of marketing and advertising materials for the property (for example Solicitors Property Centre costs or newspaper advertising);
+- The cost of marketing and advertising materials for the property (for example Solicitors’ Property Centre costs, For Sale Boards and property brochures);

 - Governmental and other third party charges relating to the legal/conveyancing work;

-- VAT on a lot of the above elements.
+- VAT on some of the above elements.

 Sometimes exceptional circumstances will dictate that, particularly at the conveyancing stage, extra charges or fees are required for matters that don’t usually occur in the course of a conveyancing transaction.
-At the estate agency stage of the process when you are marketing your property, you might want additional advertising after a few weeks or to order additional schedules and these will of course be charged for.
+At the estate agency stage of the process when you are marketing your property, you might want additional advertising after a few weeks or to order additional brochures/schedules which will incur a cost.
 However, this should all be laid-out in the quote and Terms of Business/Contract that you are sent.